nodeshift/opossum/docs/opossum.md

 ### pendingClose

-Gets whether this cicruit is in the `pendingClosed` state
+Gets whether this circuit is in the `pendingClosed` state

 Type: [Boolean][55]